Vorkytaka/mini_tea/packages/mini_tea/README.md

 counterFeature.accept(Decrement()); // State becomes `0`
 ```

 Congratulations!
-You have created your first feature using Mini TEA.
+You have created your first feature using miniTea.

 > ℹ️ Note: If you use `mini_tea_flutter` and `FeatureProvider.create`, then you don't need to call `init` manually!

 Our `update` function is pure, but in the real world you will need to interact with all the dirty around, like saving data to a database, making an HTTP request, or even navigating to another screen.
-To handle these side effects Mini TEA has the concept of `Effect Handlers`.
+To handle these side effects miniTea has the concept of `Effect Handlers`.

 Let's make our example a little more complex by adding ability to save and load the counter state from the storage.